ibm-messaging/cp4i-mq-samples/01-tls/README.md

           - tls.crt
 ```

-The `pki` section points to the secret containing the queue manager's certificate and private key.
+The `pki` section points to the secret (created earlier) containing the queue manager's certificate and private key.

 #### Create the queue manager